jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 how to use ls with directory relationships
 ********************************************************************************************

 I can see what is in any folder_ when I know its path or relation to where I am.
-It is easier to get to where I want to go if I know where I am

 * I go to the parent of ``doe``